emanuelefavero/algorithms/MERGE-SORT.md

 - When you need a sorting algorithm that is guaranteed to be O(n log n)
 - When you need a sorting algorithm that is guaranteed to be O(n log n) in the worst case

 > Note: Merge sort requires extra space to store the temporary arrays.
-It is not an in-place sorting algorithm.
+It is not an in-place sorting algorithm

 ## References